 Join us by registering here.

-Makena Mwobobia is a multi-skilled development practitioner with over thirty years in senior leadership in the civil society sector.
+Makena Mwobobia has over thirty years in senior leadership in the civil society sector.
 She has both local (Kenya) and international field experience from Ethiopia, Somaliland, India and South Sudan.

 A feminist leader who believes in equality and justice for all, she believes in women and young people’s leadership as a sustainable approach to development across all sectors.